GeoscienceAustralia/hiperseis/iloc_rstt/README.md

 5. Otherwise, we need to detect S wave arrival for this station.
 The procedure is as follows.
 We need to take a 50 seconds window (25 seconds either side) of the P arrival time and run the (S wave) picking algorithm.
-Note the time of the S arrival and write it (i.e. associate the arrival) to the `ISF` file.
+Note the time of the S arrival and write it (i.e. associate the arrival) in the `ISF` file.

 6. For primary stations for which we don't already have associations (possible